kpym/svgpath/README.md

 - Iterator can return array of new segments to replace current one (`[]` means that current segment should be deleted).

+## Parse errors

+### .hasErrors() -> boolean

+Return true if the path has parse errors.

+### .errors() -> string

+Return a string with one error per line.
+Every error line contain the position and the segment number where the error has been found.
+An example of error is :
+> `[pos:14, seg:4] Non expected character [R].
+I'll ignore it.`

 ## Members of SVGPath class

 ### Main

 - `.segments` : an array of arrays that contains the path segments.
 Something like `[['M', 10, 0], ['L', 10, 0]]` for example.
 - `.affineTransform` : an object of class AffineTransform that represent the transform to apply to the path.
 At the beginning this transform is the identity.
 Every time we use one of the methods `.scale()`, `.translate()`, ... we modify this object.
 We actually apply this transform to the path with `.doTransform()` (and after that it is reset to identity).
 We can transform this object to an array with `.toArray()` method.
-- `.err` : is an array of strings containing the parse errors of the initial path string.
+- `.errs` : is an array of strings containing the parse errors of the initial path string.
+Every error is an object with three fields:
+    + `position` : the position in the path string where the error was found;
+    + `segment` : the segment number where the error is;
+    + `message` : the message of the error;

 ### Precision